Toolbox

 Based on AHA/ACC 2017 guidelines (maintained in 2025 update).
 Optimal (<110/70) and Healthy Range (110-119/70-79) are LLX sub-divisions of the AHA “Normal” category (<120/80), providing more granularity.
 Elevated: 120-129/<80.
 Stage 1: 130-139 or 80-89.
 Stage 2: ≥140 or ≥90.
 Hypertensive crisis: >180 and/or >120.

-When systolic and diastolic fall in different categories, the higher-risk reading determines the classification.
+When values fall in different categories: the higher-risk reading determines the classification.
 This follows AHA guidance — a systolic of 125 with a diastolic of 92 is classified as Stage 2, not Elevated.

 Known Limitations